JonathanWilbur/asn1-d/documentation/library.md

 ## Structure

-The "root" of this library is `asn1.d`, which contains some universal absolutes, such as `enum`s and `const`s that are used by ASN.1.
-But this is a pretty boring file with almost no actual code.

-The real fun begins with `source/codec.d`, whose flagship item is `ASN1Element`, the abstract class from which all other codecs must inherit.
+This library begins with `source/asn1/codec.d`, whose flagship item is `ASN1Element`, the abstract class from which all other codecs must inherit.
 An `ASN1Element` represents a single encoded value (although it could be a single `SEQUENCE` or `SET`).
-In the `source/codecs` directory, you will find all of the codecs that inherit from `ASN1Element`.
+In the `source/asn1/codecs` directory, you will find all of the codecs that inherit from `ASN1Element`.
 The `BERElement` class, for instance, can be found in `ber.d`, and it represents a ASN.1 value, encoded via the Basic Encoding Rules (BER) specified in the